BELIV-ASU/environment_setup/docs/index.rst

 Welcome to The BELIV Documentation!
 ===================================

-BELIV is working on making an Autonomous Electric Car
+Battery ELectric & Intelligent Vehicle (BELIV) lab at Arizona State University is working on making an Autonomous Electric Car using Autoware, CARLA and ROS2.

 .. note::